lvodev/vocalmeet-assignment/wp-content/plugins/vocalmeet-elementor-addon/README.md

 - Logged-in user with permissions to create WooCommerce products (REST calls use the current user's `X-WP-Nonce`).

 ## Project Structure
 - `vocalmeet-elementor-addon.php` — Plugin bootstrap.
-Checks dependencies, registers/enqueues assets, and wires shortcode + widget registration.
+Checks dependencies, registers/enqueues assets, and wires widget registration.
 - `includes/widgets/class-vm-product-widget.php` — Elementor widget:
   - Editor placeholder that lists recently created products when no ID is set.
   - Renders products by ID (comma-separated allowed) on the front end.